-The Datum Target Symbol is used to define a specific point, line, or area to be used in order to establish a datum on a drawing.
+The Datum Target Symbol in Geometric Dimensioning and Tolerancing is used to define a specific point, line, or area to be used in order to establish a datum on a drawing.
 The symbol is defined by a circle divided horizontally in half.
 The lower portion contains the letter associated with the datum it is defining followed by a sequential number (starting at 1) for each datum target.
 The upper half of the symbol is left blank if the target is a point or a line.
 If the target is defining a target area, the size and shape of the area is defined in the upper half.

 Datum Targets on a Drawing

 Datum Target Radial Line – Datum Targets identified on a drawing by connecting the datum target symbol to the feature using radial lines.
 Radial lines for datum targets are either solid or dashed.
 If the line is solid, the target is on the “near” side of the drawing.
 If the line is dashed, then the target is on the “far” side of the drawing.

 - An X-shaped symbol, referred to as the datum target point symbol, that locates a single point of contact between the datum simulator and the part.

 - Dimensionally located in a direct view of the surface.
 If there is no direct view, the point is dimensioned on two adjacent views.